Admirals of Ophiuchus

 -Asteroids, minefields and other space objects.

--Prescripted challenging combat missions.
+-Prescripted challenging combat missions, mini-campaigns.

 Long term vision: